31 of the Highest-Paying Online Degrees You Can Pursue

 The list of online degrees below is divided into those that are offered at the associate, bachelor's, and master's levels.
 Let these ideas fuel your career exploration!

-Unless otherwise noted, the earnings cited below represent median salaries and are based on May 2018 figures from the Bureau of Labor Statistics.
-All salaries are rounded to the nearest thousand.1
+Median salaries are current as of February 19, 2020 and are based on estimates from the Bureau of Labor Statistics unless indicated as being from (1) PayScale.
+All salaries are rounded to the nearest thousand.

 - 5 of the top-paying online associate degrees